makeyourownmaker/KaggleTitanicModels/README.md

     | glmnet            | 0.8295   | 0.6352 | 8.829          |
     | regLogistic       | 0.8295   | 0.6356 | 172.626        |
     | glmboost          | 0.8284   | 0.6333 | 10.090         |

+Note: The xgbDART method has surprisinly bad performance on the Kaggle leaderboard.

 ## Files